rowan-sl/stati/README.md

 - [ ] better iterator tracking
 - [ ] create bar style with string formatting like indicatif?
 - [ ] update to use Vec::drain_filter once it is stableized
+- [ ] make bars use better formatting